MatteraAnthonyJP/Anthony-Mattera-Portfolio/README.md

 ***Currently reworking and refactoring core systems to improve performance and modernize for newer versions of the XR Interaction Toolkit.***

 **Tools Used**
-Unity, C#, XR Interaction Toolkit, Shader Graph, Triangle.Net
+Unity, C#, XR Interaction Toolkit, Shader Graph